osegbotonie/enterprise-m365-administration-lab/docs/11-ca-002-protect-administrative-access.md

 CA-001 — Require MFA
         +
 CA-002 — Protect Administrative Access
+        │
+        ▼
+Combined Access Requirements
 ```

-An administrator may be subject to both policies.
+An administrator may therefore be subject to multiple policies during the same sign-in.

 The combined requirements should be reviewed to ensure that:

-* Access is not unintentionally blocked.
+* Administrative access is not unintentionally blocked.
-* Administrators are not subjected to unnecessary authentication friction.
+* Authentication requirements are not unnecessarily duplicated.
 * Emergency access remains available.
 * Security requirements are appropriately enforced.
-* Policy interactions produce the intended security outcome.
+* The combined policy outcome matches the intended security design.

 Conditional Access policies should therefore be tested together where multiple policies apply to the same users and resources.